solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 ## Summary

 - Program state is stored in other accounts, not in the program itself.
-- A Program Derived Address (PDA) is derived from a program ID and optional seeds, and it is used as the address for a storage account.
+- State is stored in Program Derived Address (PDA) accounts, which are generated from a program ID and optional seeds.
+The data within a PDA is defined by the programmer.
 - Creating an account requires calculating the necessary space and corresponding rent in lamports.
-- A Cross Program Invocation (CPI) to the `create_account` instruction on the System Program is needed to create a new account.
+- A Cross Program Invocation (CPI) to the `create_account` instruction handler on the System Program is needed to create a new account.
 - Updating the data field on an account involves serializing (converting to a byte array) the data into the account.

 ## Lesson

 Solana maintains speed, efficiency, and extensibility by making programs stateless.
-Instead of storing state on the program, programs use Solana's account model to read and write state to separate PDA accounts.
+Instead of storing state alongside the program's executable, programs use Solana's account model to read and write state to separate PDA accounts.

-This model is flexible but can be challenging if you're unfamiliar with it.
-In this lesson, we'll start simple and gradually introduce more complex programs.
-You'll learn the basics of state management in a Solana program, including representing the state as a Rust type, creating accounts using PDAs, and serializing account data.
+This model provides a simple, user-friendly key-value store for managing data and allows programs to be upgraded without affecting their data.
+However, if you're familiar with older blockchains, this might be challenging.
+In this lesson, we'll begin with the basics and gradually introduce more complex onchain programs.
+You'll learn the fundamentals of state management in a Solana program, including representing state as a Rust type, creating accounts using PDAs, and serializing account data.

 ### Program State